Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/mqtt.md

 #### Return

-* If it is connected, it returns 0, otherwise the error message is returned.
+* return 0 If not connected, or return other value

 ---